Orange-OpenSource/optisam-ui/docs/pages/exploring/reports/compliance.md

 The attributes are :
 - SKU : Identifier of the rights you have acquired
+- Aggregation Name : The name of the aggrefation if applicable
 - SWIDTag : Identifier of the product
 - Editor : Editor of the product
 - Metric : Identifier of the metric used for this product
 - ComputedLicenses : Number of licenses needed for your deployment
+- Computation Details : Details of the computation if many metrics are used
 - AcquiredLicenses : Number of licenses acquired
-- Delta (number) : Difference between "Acquired" and "Computed" licenses (positive = underusage, negative = counterfeiting)
+- Delta (licenses) : Difference between "Acquired" and "Computed" licenses (positive = underusage, negative = counterfeiting)
-- Delta (euros) : Difference between "Acquired" and "Computed" licenses in euros (positive = underusage, negative = counterfeiting)
+- Delta (cost) : Difference between "Acquired" and "Computed" licenses in euros (positive = underusage, negative = counterfeiting)
 - TotalCost : Total cost of your "Acquired licenses"
 - AvgUnitPrice : The unit price of a license